hidasib/gru4rec_third_party_comparison/docs/data_preproc/data_preproc_main.rst

     .. tab-item:: Diginetica

         1. step
-            a) Timestamps are computed from the day of the first query and the elapsed time.
+            a) timestamps are computed from the *eventdate* of the a session's first event and the *timeframe* (elapsed time since the first event).

         6. step
             - *tday* is 7 for Diginetica